 Speedtest.net is your best friend when you’re having connectivity problems.
-Run a speed test to see what your download and upload speeds are—ideally they should be at least 50 percent of your Internet service provider’s advertised speeds, with a ping under 100 milliseconds.
+Run a speed test to see what your download and upload speeds are—ideally they should be at least 50 per cent of your Internet service provider’s advertised speeds, with a ping under 100 milliseconds.

 If the speeds seem solid, make sure that you aren’t inadvertently downloading or uploading anything.
 Many torrent downloading programs run in the background and minimize into the system tray instead of the taskbar.
 This will cause a huge slow down in traffic depending on what your upload and download speeds are set to as well as the number of connections you’re allowing to the data you’re sharing.

 Check your network hardware.
 Updates for network cards aren’t all that common, but if your card’s manufacturer offers a newer driver, download it.
 Resetting your router and modem can help with connection problems, too.
 Most routers and modems have reset buttons, but pulling the power cable for a second or two can do the same thing.
 Don’t cut the power for much longer, or the hardware may reset itself to factory defaults.

-Still having problems?
+Still, having problems?
 Call your ISP, which can tell you whether the problem is on your end.
 As a last-ditch measure, the ISP could reset the master connection to your home.

 Or you can always talk to us!